 What the scientific community realizes now is that sharing with a broader set of people is having a greater impact than sharing only within a discipline.
 There will always be another way to share.
 The way forward is to embrace the change from a textbook to an ebook to a hologram of the researcher reading her book to you (it could happen).
 Society is rapidly gaining value from research and the way we consume and share that knowledge will continually change.

 One of the things that was reinforced during the event was my belief that no matter who funds the research it needs to provide value to the users.
 With this in mind, we’ve always practiced broad sharing by allowing authors to post research papers across multiple networks.
-We’ve become even more conscious of this its importance in recent years.
+We’ve become even more conscious of this importance in recent years.
 If not for inter-disciplinary sharing, we may never know how much useful information is locked away in other disciplines.

 When it comes to posting your research my recommended rule of thumb is this.
-If you want to see an impact, share your paper; if you want to see big impact, share it broadly.
+If you want to see an impact, share your paper; if you want to see a big impact, share it broadly.